Working with Propel’s Test Suite

 Setup requirements

-You need to install the following PHP modules:
+You need to install the following PHP extensions:

 memory_limit = 512M